TD Tom Davies

-TD Tom Davies is a British handmade eyewear brand, founded by Tom Davies in 2002.
-TD Tom Davies offers a bespoke service on all frames of their collections.
+Tom Davies Bespoke is a British handmade eyewear brand, founded by Tom Davies Bespoke in 2002.
+Tom Davies offers a bespoke service on all frames of their collections.
 Its headquarters is in West London.

 History

 In 1996, Tom Davies moved to China after leaving university.
 There he began working as a designer for a start-up eyewear factory in Hong Kong, designing frames and the machinery that made them.
 Back in London in 2002, he created TD Tom Davies and started to offer its bespoke eyewear service to opticians worldwide allowing an optician to design unique, made-to-measure frames themselves much like an eyewear-specific visit to Savile Row for a suit.
 Tom Davies opened his own factory in china in 2008 to enable bespoke spectacle production.
 Further, Tom Davies moved his production from China to the United Kingdom in 2017 by opening his own made in London factory located in West London.